 Study and discussion groups are the core of

-join, from Architecture, Art, Books and Crafts
+way), from Architecture, Art, Books and Crafts to

 Scrabble, Theatre and Walks; click

 We also have a monthly members' meeting, always with a high profile, interesting and entertaining speaker, and always with plenty of time to meet and chat to other iU3A members.

 Our most recent meeting...

 ...was in July.
 Lord Anthony Giddens, a former adviser to Tony Blair, director of the London School of Economics and Reith lecturer, discussed the future of Europe, taking the theme: 'Turbulent and Mighty Continent: What Future for Europe?', the title of his latest book.
 You can read more about this interesting and informative talk on the News page.